 My SAS Shelf

-To the right you can see a picture of my SAS book shelf.
-Some of my books, I have read in their entirety, some I have read a few chapters of and use as reference works, when I encounter a topic where the books may be of help.
+Some of my books, I have read in their entirety, some I have read a few chapters of and use as reference works when I encounter a topic where the books may be of help.

 Using SAS in Financial Research by Ekkehart Boehmer, John Paul Broussard and Juha-Pekka Kallunki.
 A good book covering the implementation of financial models the SAS programming language.